LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/for-statement-breakdown.rst

 .. admonition:: Try It!

    How does each of the three components affect the behavior of a ``for`` loop?
-   Experiment by modifying each of them in our example: the variable initialization, the boolean condition, and the update expression.
+   Experiment by modifying each of them in this example: the variable initialization, the boolean condition, and the update expression.

    .. replit:: js